kshitiz11193/ToDo/README.md

 6. As an user I can able to filter the music based on timestamp/ popularity
 7. As an user I can add tags to his created music
 8. As an user I can search other music based on tags
-9. As an user I can search other users on the basis of their names 10.As an admin I have the access to the whole database of users and music 11.As an admin I can delete a user profile/music
+9. As an user I can search other users on the basis of their names<br>
+10.As an admin I have the access to the whole database of users and music<br>
+11.As an admin I can delete a user profile/music